louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### American psychiatric association practice guideline for the treatment of patients with Alzheimer's disease and other dementias. second edition [^53b097ca].
 The American Journal of Psychiatry (2007).
 Medium credibility.

-Alzheimer’s disease and other dementias—administration timing and frequency considerations include leveraging side effects for benefit, evening dosing to address sundowning, and dosing frequency: A more sedating agent may be given at bedtime for patients with insomnia with agitation or psychosis; antipsychotics are most commonly administered in the evening so peak levels align with evening behavioral problems; most have long half-lives so once-a-day dosing is generally sufficient, with quetiapine usually given twice daily, though morning or twice-daily dosing of other agents may help some patients.
+Alzheimer's disease and other dementias — administration timing and frequency considerations include leveraging side effects for benefit, evening dosing to address sundowning, and dosing frequency: A more sedating agent may be given at bedtime for patients with insomnia with agitation or psychosis; antipsychotics are most commonly administered in the evening so peak levels align with evening behavioral problems; most have long half-lives so once-a-day dosing is generally sufficient, with quetiapine usually given twice daily, though morning or twice-daily dosing of other agents may help some patients.

 ---